Higher limits over the fusion orbit category: The centralizer and normalizer fusion systems

 \begin{lemma} Let $G$ be a discrete group with a Sylow $p$-subgroup $S$ such that $\cF=\cF_S(G)$ is a saturated fusion system.
-Then a subgroup $P \leq S$ is $\cF$-centric if and only if $Z(P)$ is a Sylow $p$-subgroup of $C_G(P)$. \end{lemma}
+Let $P \leq S$.
+Then $P$ is $\cF$-centric if and only if $Z(P)$ is a Sylow $p$-subgroup of $C_G(P)$. \end{lemma}